lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 ### Animation delay and nth-child

 I’m going to be making heavy use of the <code><a href="https://developer.mozilla.org/en-US/docs/Web/CSS/animation-delay">animation-delay</a></code> property in combination with the <code>nth-child</code> selector to animate a group of elements in a timed sequence.
 Delaying animations allows the same animation to be applied to different elements at different starting points.
-In this way the animation will appear to flow through the elements like a ripple in water.
+In this way the animation will appear to flow through the group of elements like a ripple in water.

-Ideally the output code will look something like this:
+Ideally the output CSS will look something like this:

 {{< highlight css >}}
 .tile:nth-child(1) {